 Disc stack centrifuges contain a metal bowl that rotates at a high RPM.
 Any rotating mass that is not correctly balanced causes vibrations.
 Therefore all disc stack bowls generate vibrations to varying degrees in the centrifuge under normal conditions.

-The common causes of unusual or excessive vibration as follows.
-We explain each of these causes and easy to correct them in the individual sections below.
+The common causes of unusual or excessive vibration are as follows.
+We explain each of these causes and make it easy to correct them in the individual sections below.

 The most common reason for excessive disc centrifuge vibration is missing bowl discs.
-A disc stack centrifuge, as the name implies, has a set of discs inside the bowl.
-During the bowl’s assembly, the bowl lock ring (large lock ring) compresses the bowl hood, the disc-stack, and all other bowl components.
+As the name implies, a disc stack centrifuge has a set of discs inside the bowl.
+The bowl lock ring (large lock ring) compresses the bowl hood, the disc stack, and all other bowl components during the assembly.

 This action rigidizes the entire bowl into one integral assembly.
 The assembly, as mentioned earlier, is dynamically balanced during manufacturing.